-(b) is the principal departmental adviser to the Minister on defence policy

-(d) must perform such functions as may be entrusted to the Secretary for Defence by the Minister, in particular those necessary or expedient to enhance- (i) Parliamentary oversight over the Department; and (ii) civil control by the Minister over the Department; (e) must monitor compliance with policies and directions issued by the Minister to the Chief of the Defence Force and report thereon to the Minister; and (f) is responsible for the discipline of, administrative control over and management of employees, including their effective utilisation and training.
-Delegation of powers by Secretary for Defence 8.
-(1) The Secretary for Defence may, subject to such conditions as he or she may impose, in writing delegate any power conferred upon him or her in terms of this Actio- (a) any employee; (b) the Chief of the Defence Force; and (c) with the consent of the Chief of the Defence Force, any member of the Defence Force.
-(2) A delegation under subsection (1) does not prevent the Secretary for Defence from exercising the power in question himself or herself. .
-20 Departmental investigations by Secretary for Defence 9.
-The Secretary for Defence may instruct- (a) any employee to carry out an inspection or investigation within the Department; (b) the Chief of the Defence Force to convene a board of inquiry in order to investigate any matter which affects the Defence Force; and (c) the military police to investigate any matter which affects the Defence Force 25 (c) the military police to investigate any matter which affects the Defence Force South African National Defence Force Composition of South African National Defence Force 30 10.
-The South African National Defence Force established by section 224(1) of the Constitution of the Republic of South Africa, 1993 (Act No. 200 of 1993), continues to exist and consists of the- (a) Regular Force, the members of which serve full-time until- (i) reaching their age of retirement; (ii) expiry of their contracted term of service; or 35 Constitution of the Republic of South Africa, 1993 (Act No. 200 of 1993), continues to exist and consists of the- (a) Regular Force, the members of which serve full-time until- (i) reaching their age of retirement; (ii) expiry of their contracted term of service; or (iii) otherwise discharged from the Defence Force in accordance with the law; and (b) Reserve Force, the members of which serve on a part-time basis for such periods as they have contracted for, unless their service is terminated in 35 Constitution of the Republic of South Africa, 1993 (Act No. 200 of 1993), continues to exist and consists of the- (a) Regular Force, the members of which serve full-time until- (i) reaching their age of retirement; (ii) expiry of their contracted term of service; or (iii) otherwise discharged from the Defence Force in accordance with the law; and (b) Reserve Force, the members of which serve on a part-time basis for such 35 Constitution of the Republic of South Africa, 1993 (Act No. 200 of 1993), continues to exist and consists of the- (a) Regular Force, the members of which serve full-time until- (i) reaching their age of retirement; (ii) expiry of their contracted term of service; or (iii) otherwise discharged from the Defence Force in accordance with the law; and (b) Reserve Force, the members of which serve on a part-time basis for such periods as they have contracted for, unless their service is terminated in accordance with the law.
-35 Constitution of the Republic of South Africa, 1993 (Act No. 200 of 1993), continues to exist and consists of the- (a) Regular Force, the members of which serve full-time until- (i) reaching their age of retirement; (ii) expiry of their contracted term of service; or (iii) otherwise discharged from the Defence Force in accordance with the law; and (b) Reserve Force, the members of which serve on a part-time basis for such periods as they have contracted for, unless their service is terminated in accordance with the law.
-Services of Defence Force, and structural components 35
+- (b) is the principal departmental adviser to the Minister on defence policy matters; - (c) must advise the Minister on any matter referred to him or her by the Minister; - (d) must perform such functions as may be entrusted to the Secretary for Defence 10 by the Minister, in particular those necessary or expedient to enhance civil control by- - (i) Parliament over the Department; - (ii) parliamentary committees having oversight over the Department; and - (iii) the Minister over the Department; - (e) must provide the Chief of the Defence Force with comprehensive instructions requiring the Chief of the Defence Force to issue orders and directives and to give commands to any specified member regarding the exercise of any power delegated or the performance of any duty assigned to that member by the Secretary for Defence as head and accounting officer of the Department of 20 Defence; - (f) must monitor compliance with policies and directions issued by the Minister to the Chief of the Defence Force and report thereon to the Minister; and - (g) is responsible for the discipline of, administrative control over and management of employees, including their effective utilisation and training.25

+Delegation of powers and assignment of duties by Secretary for Defence

+9. (1) The Secretary for Defence may, subject to such conditions as he or she may impose, in writing delegate any power and assign any duty conferred upon him or her in terms of this Act to-

+- (a) any employee or member contemplated in section 6(3); - (b) the Chief of the Defence Force; and - (c) with the consent of the Chief of the Defence Force, any member of the Defence Force.

+(2) A delegation or assignment under subsection (1) does not prevent the Secretary for Defence from exercising the power in question himself or herself.
+35

+Departmental investigations by Secretary for Defence

+10. The Secretary for Defence may in respect of any matter concerning his or her capacity as head or accounting officer of the Department-

+- (a) instruct any employee or member contemplated in section 6(3) to carry out an inspection or investigation within the Defence Secretariat; 40 - (b) if such matter affects or concerns the Defence Force, instruct the Chief of the Defence Force to convene a board of inquiry or to have such matter investigated by the Military Police;

+(c) otherwise deal with it or have it dealt with in accordance with the law; or

+(d) institute such investigation as may be provided for in law.

+South African National Defence Force

+Composition of South African National Defence Force

+11. The South African National Defence Force established by section 224(1) of the Constitution of the Republic of South Africa, 1993 (Act No. 200 of 1993), continues to exist and consists of the-

+(a) Regular Force, the members of which serve full-time until-

+- (i) reaching their age of retirement; - (ii) expiry of their contracted term of service; or - (iii) otherwise discharged from the Defence Force in accordance with the law; and

+(b) Reserve Force, the members of which serve on a part-time basis for such periods as they have been contracted for, unless their service is terminated in accordance with the law.

+Services of Defence Force, and structural components

+- 12. (1) The Defence Force consists of the following Services:

+- (a) The South African Army;(b) the South African Air Force; - (c) the South African Navy; and - (d) the South African Military Health Service.

+(2) Despite subsection (1), the---